UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 ### Connection points

 Connection points define the options to connect one fare with another fare a a point.
 In case the connectin point is a real station the connection point is defined by a set including just that station.
 In case the fares are connected inbetween two stations the connection point includes two sets each including the station on one side.
-There ight be cases where a connection is possible between more than two stations, in this rare case the set(s) might contain more than one station (e.g. Stations A and B for carrier 1 are connected to stations C and D of carrier 2 and
+There ight be cases where a connection is possible between more than two stations, in this rare case the set(s) might contain more than one station (e.g. Stations A and B for carrier 1 are connected to stations C and D of carrier 2 and allowed route go via A-C or B-D).

 ![Fare Structure](../images/fare-data-structure/connectionPoint.png)

 ### fare reference station set

+Fare reference station set defines a set of stations that can be used in a route.
+All station(s) of the set can be used by the traveler.

 ![Fare Structure](../images/fare-data-structure/referenceStationSet.png)

 ### Price

+The price of a fare of the refund fee on an aftersale.
+VAT details can be provided for the price.
+Default currency is EUR, but other currencies might be used based on bilateral agreements.

 ![Fare Structure](../images/fare-data-structure/price.png)